Glitch effectGlitch effectGlitch effect

 Zero Trust Security

-Zero Trust is a security concept that requires all users to be authenticated and authorized before being granted access to applications and data.
+Zero Trust is a security concept requiring all users to be authenticated and authorized before granting access to applications and data.

 Text Link